iamhrsp/PIC16F84A-Microcontroller-Implementation-using-VHDL/README.md

 ## Project Structure

-The repository is organized into the following directories, each representing a crucial component of the microcontroller:
+The repository is organized into directories, each representing a key component of the microcontroller.
+These directories contain further details about what has been implemented.
+This structure also reflects the order followed during the microcontroller's design and development:

 - **Multiplexer**: Getting started with writing simple VHDL code along with testbench.
-- **Adders**: Implementing simple process adder, ripple carry adder and a process adder using VHDL, writing testbench and simulating to check its functionality.
+- **Adders**: Implementing simple process adder and ripple carry adder using VHDL, writing testbenches and simulating to check their functionality.
 - **ALU**: Arithmetic Logic Unit, responsible for executing arithmetic and logical operations.
 The datasheet of PIC16F84A is followed while implementinug the instruction set.
 A total of 18 instructions are implemented.
 - **Memory**: Implementation of the data memory.
 The instructions are provided by an input file.
 - **Decoder**: Instruction decoder to interpret and execute instructions.
 The input is a 14-bit instruction word.